Impact Investing for an Equitable Future

 These are just two examples from a selection of investments on CapShift’s platform that advance equity and inclusion through business lending, education, affordable housing — and more.
 With a focus on breadth in themes and depth in impact, CapShift’s menu offers donors the flexibility to find the opportunities that best align with their theory of change.

-If you are interested in activating your donor-advised fund through philanthropy, public thematic portfolios, or private impact investments, please reach out to NPT’s Philanthropic Services team at email@example.com or firstname.lastname@example.org to learn more.
+If you are interested in activating your donor-advised fund through philanthropy, public thematic portfolios, or private impact investments, please reach out to NPT’s Philanthropic Solutions team at firstname.lastname@example.org or email@example.com to learn more.

 Charlotte Cipolletti helps lead the investment research team and advisory practice at CapShift where she is responsible for the sourcing and due diligence of impact investment opportunities on the CapShift platform as well as portfolio construction for CapShift’s clients.
 Prior to joining the CapShift team, Charlotte worked as a Portfolio Manager at DWS Investments, an international asset management firm.
 She has experience managing index funds across domestic, international, and emerging market equities with a specialization in ESG, currency hedged, and smart beta methodologies.
 Charlotte graduated from Columbia University with a BA in Sustainable Development.